kean/articles/2020-01-16-swiftui-data-flow.markdown

 </div>

 What makes SwiftUI different from UIKit?
-For one, it's the *layout system* that I already covered it in one of my [previous articles](/post/swiftui-layout-system).
+For one, it's the *layout system* that I already covered in one of my [previous articles](/post/swiftui-layout-system).
 Another, and probably an even more dramatic change, is the *data flow*.

 In UIKit, you have a lot of decisions to make.
 Are you going to observe changes to data to refresh the UI (aka *views as a function of state*) or update the UI after performing every update (aka *views as a sequence of events*)?
 Are you going to set-up bindings using your favorite reactive programming framework or use a target-action mechanism?
 SwiftUI is an opinionated framework, it has answers to all of these questions.